 That said, you need a shoe that fits the occasion – at least the “business” part of the occasion.
 The Allen Edmonds Men’s Strandmok Oxford Shoe has you covered with its classic style and design.
 It easily ranks among the best shoes for business travel.

 Made from 100% leather, the Strandmok has a timeless style that borrows from the Allen Edmonds’ vintage Strand design.
 It comes with new twists, however, including burnished nubuck – which is cowhide leather that’s brushed to give it the feeling of suede – and contains a plethora of natural oils that form an eye-pleasing patina the longer you wear the shoe.

-The Strandmok also feature a Dainite rubber outsole with a split reverse welt for extra stability.
+The Strandmok also features a Dainite rubber outsole with a split reverse welt for extra stability.
 The insole consists of Poron, a urethane cushioning material often favored by people with painful foot issues.
-The heel measures approximately 1-inch.
+The heel measures approximately 1 inch.
 It helps make the Strandmok one of the most comfortable and stylish men’s travel shoes.

 - High-quality craftsmanship from a reputable company